bartek1009x/Backtune/README.md

 # Usage
 Currently the app has no UI, so you will have to configure it yourself.
-Run the app, then go to your operating system's base directory (e.g. `AppData` on Windows, `.local/share` on Linux), and there you will find the Backtune folder.
-Inside it will be the sounds folder (where you have to put your sounds) and a settings.json file containing the minimum and maximum wait times between songs.
-After that, restart the app and wait for your background soundtrack to start playing.
+Run the app, then click the button with a folder icon.
+This will open the sounds folder (where you have to put your sounds).
+The sounds folder is in the Backtune folder, in which you will find a settings.json file containing the minimum and maximum wait times between songs.
+You can edit it if you want, and after that, restart the app and wait for your background soundtrack to start playing.
 ### All of the sounds have to be in the `.wav` format.

 # Planned features:
-- UI for in-app configuration,
+- UI for in-app configuration, 🟨
 - Configurable volume,
 - Configurable fade in/out for the sounds,
 - Run audio playing as a separate background process that doesn't require the app window,